ApprenticeAI/frapy/docs/topics/asyncio.rst

 When the asyncio reactor isn't installed, you can await on Deferreds in the coroutines directly.
-When it is installed, this is not possible anymore, due to specifics of the Scrapy coroutine integration (the coroutines are wrapped into :class:`asyncio.Future` objects, not into :class:`~twisted.internet.defer.Deferred` directly), and you need to wrap them into Futures.
-Scrapy provides two helpers for this:
+When it is installed, this is not possible anymore, due to specifics of the Frapy coroutine integration (the coroutines are wrapped into :class:`asyncio.Future` objects, not into :class:`~twisted.internet.defer.Deferred` directly), and you need to wrap them into Futures.
+Frapy provides two helpers for this:

 .. autofunction:: frapy.utils.defer.deferred_to_future
 .. autofunction:: frapy.utils.defer.maybe_deferred_to_future
 .. tip:: If you need to use these functions in code that aims to be compatible
-         with lower versions of Scrapy that do not provide these functions, down to Scrapy 2.0 (earlier versions do not support :mod:`asyncio`), you can copy the implementation of these functions into your own code.
+         with lower versions of Frapy that do not provide these functions, down to Frapy 2.0 (earlier versions do not support :mod:`asyncio`), you can copy the implementation of these functions into your own code.